Making gardens accessible

-Whether your project is a professional landscaping commission or a residential garden, everyone benefits from accessibility.
+Whether your project is a professional or a residential garden, everyone benefits from accessibility.

 Not only does it open up an area to everyone, it also addresses everyday practical issues from moving garden toys and furniture around to the job we all dread - putting the wheelie bin out!

-We hope you find this Blog about ramps and accessible footpaths useful, but please remember it is just a helpful guide - we strongly recommend checking current Building Regulations for legal requirements.
+We hope you find this Blog about ramps and accessible footpaths useful, but please remember it is just a helpful guide - we strongly recommend checking for legal requirements.

 Whatever surface material you choose, it should have a firm and properly specified sub-base with obvious edges and a slip resistant finish.
 Here are some of the most popular materials used for ramps and accessible pathways: